mmaimer33/poker/README.md

 3. Start writing `player.py`.

 ## Provided Files
-- `player_template.py` is a read-only file containing the initial template for the `Player` class.
-- `player.py` is a duplicate of `player-template.py` that you may modify to create your bot.
+- `player.py` has a template for the `Player` class that you will need to extend.
 - `game.py` is the main file that will run the game.

 Good luck and have fun!